babashka/babashka/doc/pods.md

 Upon receiving this message, babashka creates these namespaces and vars.

 The optional `ops` value communicates which ops the pod supports, beyond `describe` and `invoke`.
-It is a map of op names and option maps.
+It is a map of op names to option maps.
 In the above example the pod declares that it supports the `shutdown` op.
 Since the `shutdown` op does not need any additional options right now, the value is an empty map.